comeday/practice1/README.md

 # practice1
-Python code of automated operations and maintenance in my exercise
+Python code of automated operations in my exercise